netplexflix/TV-Show-Recommendations-for-Plex/README.md

 - **add_label:** Adds label to the recommended TV Shows in your Plex library if set to `true`
 - **label_name:** The label to be used
 - **append_usernames:** `true` will append the selected usernames to the `label_name`.
 - **remove_previous_recommendations:** If set to `true` removes the label from previously recommendation runs.
-If set to `false' simply appends the new recommendations.
+If set to `false` simply appends the new recommendations.

 ### Tautulli
 - **url:** Edit if needed.